 That same treatment should be used for whiteflies.
 You’ll know you have them when clouds of little white insects are visible around your plants.
 If you see that, look for tiny larvae on the plant’s leaves.
 Spray with insecticidal soap to wipe them out.

-While less common on cineraria, thrips may be present.
+While less common on cineraria plants, thrips may be present.
 These black insects are most commonly found on the flowers.
 Use insecticidal soap on these as well.

-And finally, the chrysanthemum leaf miner is known to go after florist’s cineraria.
+And finally, the chrysanthemum leaf miner is known to go after florist’s cineraria plants.
 This leaf miner is part of the Chromatomyia family of leaf miners.
 You’ll begin to see white maze-like patterns chewed into your leaves.

 This latter one is more difficult to treat because the larvae will burrow into the leaf itself.
 It’s best to remove damaged leaves entirely.
 Use a powdered or liquid form of bacillus thurigiensis to prevent further colonization.